How To Confuse A Narcissist (And Drive Them Nuts)

 “Do you still love yourself, despite what it did to you?”

-Build a list of unanswerable to use against them in different situations,
+Build a personalized list of unanswerable questions to use against your narcissist, and use them from time to time.

 2. Give them an ambiguous insult.

-A narcissist’s self-esteem is almost non-existent.
-Because of this, they are extremely sensitive, easily hurt, and do not tolerate criticism toward them.
+A narcissist’s self-esteem is almost non-existent, and they realize this.
+Because of this, they are extremely sensitive, easily hurt, and do not tolerate criticism.

 You could toss them these nasty, confusing taunts: